NUR 500. Biostatistics.1 Credit.

 Offered: Every year, Summer Online

 NUR 641.
-Adult Health Practicum and Seminar I.3 Credits.
+Clinical Practicum and Seminar II for the Adult Gerontology Nurse Practitioner.3 Credits.

-This course integrates the principles of primary care nursing and includes a mentored practicum with a clinical seminar.
+This course integrates the principles of primary care nursing and includes a mentored practicum with 240 hours and a clinical seminar.
 Students apply advanced practice skills to manage acute and chronic health problems across the adult lifespan.
 Appropriate clinical documentation, case presentation and use of web-based clinical resources are emphasized.

 Prerequisites: Take NUR 631.